Documentation

 NameTypeDescription

-questionstrthe question to ask the consumer
+questionstrthe question to ask the respondent

 row_optionslist[list[str | MediaItem]]a list of lists containing the options

-randomize_columnsbool(bool): whether to randomize the order of the columns
+randomize_columnsboolwhether to randomize the order of the columns

-recodesdict[str, str] | Nonea dictionary of recodes to use on this question.
+recodesdict[str, str] | Noneresponse mappings to use when reporting this question

 defaultdict[str, str | list[str]] | Noneper-row defaults; list values are sampled once at creation

-imageMediaItem | NoneAn option image to show the user, from the s.media collection
+imageMediaItem | Nonean image to show with the question, from the s.media collection

-image_label_fieldstr | Nonethe label to show above the image
+image_label_fieldstr | Nonethe media field to use as the image label

 show_image_labelboolwhether to show the image label or just to show the image in the rows